raspberrypilearning/chatbot/en/step_3.md

 say (join [Hi ] (name)) for (2) secs
 ```

-Your code should work as before: your chatbot should say hello using your name.
+Your code should work as before: your chatbot should say hi using the name you type in.

 ![Testing a 'name' variable](images/chatbot-ask-test.png)

 --- /task ---

-If you test your program again, you’ll notice that the answer is stored in the `name`{:class="blockdata"} variable, and is shown in the top-left of the stage.
-(To hide this, just untick the tick-box next to `name`{:class="blockdata"} in the blocks palette.)
+Test your program again.
+Notice that the answer you type in is stored in the `name`{:class="blockdata"} variable, and is also shown in the top left-hand corner of the Stage.
+To make it disappear from the Stage, go to the `Data`{:class="blockdata"} blocks section and click on the box next to `name`{:class="blockdata"} so that it is not marked.